Pikanion/Browser-Profile-Manager/README.md

 # <a id="Tittle_EN">Chrome-Profile-Manager (EN)</a>
 ## Description
-Script for working with Google profiles.
+Script for working with Google profiles for Windows.

 Current functionality:
 - Viewing the number of profiles in Google Chrome.